 Try as Many Foods as You Can

 Besides the usual Vietnamese fare (banh mi, pho), you’ll also have the opportunity to try several foods specific to central Vietnam and even Hoi An itself while you’re in the city.
 A few of our favorite were com ga (Vietnamese chicken rice), banh bao vac (shrimp dumplings), and cao lau (a pork dish unique to Hoi An), but truthfully everything was good.

 Hoi An Travel Tips

-When to Visit Hoi An
+Best Time to Visit Hoi An